mythril-forge/homebrew-classes/cleric/knowledge/knowledge.md

 An illusionary glow and hum briefly envelops the object of importance.
 Only you can sense these effects.

-You can use this feature a number of times equal to your Wisdom modifier (a minimum of once).
+You can use this feature a number of times equal to your Wisdom Modifier (a minimum of once).
 You regain all expended uses when you finish a long rest.

 ## Channel Divinity
 ### Channel Divinity: Knowledge of the Ages
 Starting at 2nd level, you can use your Channel Divinity to tap into a divine well of knowledge.
 As an action, you choose one skill or tool.
-For 10 minutes, you replace your d20 with a d24 on ability checks using the chosen skill or tool.
+For 10 minutes, you replace your d20 with a d24 on Ability Checks using the chosen skill or tool.

 When you reach 14th level, you use a d30 instead.